 The Equity in Athletics Disclosure Act is designed to make prospective students aware of a college's commitments to provide equitable opportunities to its men and women student athletes.
-A copy of this report is available in the Office of Admissions and the Office of the Registrar.
+A copy of this report is available in the Office of the Dean of Student Services.